 Ethnic minorities’ spinning and weaving, tanning and felting techniques boast a long history.
 For example, bombax cloth of the Li ethnic minority, woolen fabric of the Tibetan, Adelis silkof the Uygur, fur products of the Oroqen have enjoyed a worldwide reputation all along.

-Costumes of ethnic minorities vary greatly not only with different nationalities, but also with different branches and different regions within the same ethnic group.
-Difference can be seen from province to province, from county to county, and even from village to village.
-Costume is the most obvious symbol of an ethnic group, and in the history, many ethnic groups were named just according to their garments.
+Costumes of ethnic minorities vary greatly not only with different nationalities but also with different branches and different regions within the same ethnic group.
+The difference can be seen from province to province, from county to county, and even from village to village.
+The costume is the most obvious symbol of an ethnic group, and in the history, many ethnic groups were named just according to their garments.